uds-lsv/human/README.md

 flask start
 ```

-Whenever you changed any state names in protocol.yml be sure to run
+Whenever you change any state names in protocol.yml, afterwards be sure to run

 ```sh
 flask run reset-annotations